 Haryana: Will ‘Modi wave’ blur caste lines and see Khattar through

-New Delhi, Oct 17: The incumbent Haryana Chief Minister Manohar Lal Khattar is a non-Jat CM of the state which is significant considering that Jat community constitutes about 29 percent of state's population and the BJP has never performed well in Jat-dominated constituencies.
+New Delhi, Oct 17: The incumbent Haryana Chief Minister Manohar Lal Khattar is a non-Jat CM of the state which is significant considering that Jat community constitutes about 29 per cent of state's population and the BJP has never performed well in Jat-dominated constituencies.

 The caste factor plays an important part in almost every election in India.
 Though many argue that it has no relevance in the 21st century, the fact remains that apart from a few urban centres, caste has a strong influence on how ballots are cast.